Mortgages in Malta

 When you have found a property in Malta that you would like to buy, your lender will need to give you an independent valuation so that they can assess how much they think the property is worth.

-If the lender values the property at a much lower cost than the market value, you may need to negotiate the price of the property with the seller or find financing for the additional funds needed to make the sale go through.
+If the lender values the property much lower than the market value, you may need to negotiate the property’s price with the seller or find financing for the additional funds needed to make the sale go through.

 Life insurance

 It is law in Malta that a mortgage must be protected by life insurance, which will usually need to be sourced from a local insurance company.
-Underwriting in Malta is done in a very similar manner to the UK.
-For this reason if you’ve had health issues then obtaining a mortgage from a Maltese lender may be difficult.
+Underwriting in Malta is done in a very similar manner to that in the UK.
+For this reason, obtaining a mortgage from a Maltese lender may be difficult if you’ve had health issues.

 If you’re unable to obtain insurance locally then other options such as raising capital on an asset in the UK or elsewhere could be an option.

 Now that you have a property and a mortgage offer, the only thing left to do is sign your mortgage agreement for your property in Malta.
-This is known locally as the “promise of sale” which is the same as exchanging contracts in the UK.
-It’s normally done fairly early in the process, right after the mortgage has been approved by the lender.
+This is known locally as the “promise of sale,” which is the same as exchanging contracts in the UK.
+It’s normally done fairly early in the process, right after the lender has approved the mortgage.

 We're so confident in our service, we guarantee it.